Playboy (PLBY)

 Ben Kohn, Chief Executive Officer, President & Director

-Ben Kohn joined Playboy as Chief Executive Officer in January 2018, having previously served as interim CEO from May 2016 to December 2017.
-He has been a member of Playboy's Board of Directors since March 2011.
-From 2004 to December 2018, Kohn was a Managing Partner at the private equity firm Rizvi Traverse, where he oversaw the successful buyouts of significant media and entertainment companies, including taking Playboy private in 2011.
-This demonstrates a pattern of managing companies backed by private equity firms.
-Before his tenure at Rizvi Traverse, Kohn worked as a Vice President at Angelo, Gordon & Co. from 1998 to 2003, where his focus was on private equity and special situations.
-He began his career in the Mergers and Acquisitions group at Cowen & Company from 1996 to 1998.
-Kohn also serves on the Board of Directors for the performance rights organization SESAC.
+Ben Kohn has served as the Chief Executive Officer, President, and a Director of PLBY Group, Inc. since February 2021, having previously been interim CEO of Playboy from May 2016 to December 2017 and then CEO, President, and Chairman from January 2018 to 2020.
+He has been on Playboy's Board of Directors since March 2011.
+From 2004 to December 2018, Mr. Kohn was a Managing Partner at the private equity firm Rizvi Traverse, where he spearheaded the successful buyouts of significant media and entertainment companies, including taking Playboy private in 2011.
+Before his tenure at Rizvi Traverse, he held the position of Vice President at Angelo, Gordon & Co., specializing in private equity and special situations.
+Mr. Kohn began his career as an Analyst in the Mergers and Acquisitions group at Cowen & Company.
+He also serves on the Board of Directors for the performance rights organization, SESAC.

 Marc Crossman, Chief Operating Officer & Chief Financial Officer